orbitse/data-512-a2/README.md

 This project uses the open-source web application Jupyter Notebook.
 To download Jupyter Notebook, see [here](https://jupyter.org/install.html).

 The code in the Jupyter Notebook project file, `hcds-a2-data-curation.ipynb`, is written in Python 3.
 You also need to have Python installed in order to run the Jupyter Notebook application.
-To download a version of Python 3, like Python 3.6, see [Download](https://www.python.org/downloads/).
+To download a version of Python 3, like Python 3.6, see [Download](https://www.python.org/downloads/) and [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide).

 Alternatively, you can download a version of Python 3 by downloading Anaconda ([Download](https://www.anaconda.com/download/), [Documentation](https://docs.anaconda.com/anaconda/)).